70 Days Across America

 In my view, Main Street, Pleasanton, is a bit like the legendary Main Street, U.S.A.!

 Remnants from a bygone era line many of the streets.
-For example, the historic Pleasanson Hotel still stands/ Has it been given a new lease on life?
+For example, the historic Pleasanton Hotel still stands.
+Has it been given a new lease on life?